hexbatch/apple-core/v1/docs/core/actions.md

 and if only one, before the value change, or not in the allowed count range, it will block the lifecycle change

-Such actions do not need scripts or urls
+Such actions do not need scripts or remotes

 # Turning on and off a live attribute